Visiting the Pine Mountain Observatory

 Please let us know a day or more in advance if you plan to bring a group of more than eight people by calling (541) 382-8331, as we may be able to obtain an additional volunteer to assist with your group.
 We may be able to arrange visits at other times by advance reservation.

 Programs commence at 8:45 p.m. (about sunset) through mid-summer, then move back to 8:30 p.m. and 8:00 p.m. start times by late August and September, as darkness falls earlier.
-For opening night, May 23, 2014, please try to arrive no later than 8:30 p.m.
 Late arrivals after 10:00 p.m. are not recommended.
 Depending on conditions, telescopes may be shut down or put away by 11:00 p.m. or even earlier, however on clear moonless nights the 24-inch telescope will almost always be open until midnight.
 We regret that it’s usually not practical to open or re-open telescope viewing late at night if initially poor weather conditions improve, but groups camping can inquire in advance.

 How Much Does it Cost?

 To defray expenses and improve our outreach program, we encourage a $5.00 donation per person.
-A donation box will be provided in the tent.
-The minimum fee for group tours on non-public nights is $125.
+Donation boxes are provided in the gift shop and telescope domes.
+The fee for group tours on non-public nights is $125, or $5 per person if more than 25.
+Weather-related cancellations/rescheduling are allowed with notice by the early afternoon of the tour date.

 Where is Pine Mountain Observatory?